IS IT A MISCONCEPTION THAT POP MUSIC SHOULD BE CAREFREE?

 BASTIAN: – I think we are all trying to conquer the world in our way.
 I’m obsessed with the idea of a real hero.
 Heroic stories are all about courage, beauty and death, and even tragedy, in one.
 And that is present from Achilles to Alexander the Great, Napoleon, or in sports, for example, Fausto Coppi.

 DT 500 MAG: – You run your own magazine called Killer View; who are you trying to kill?

 BASTIAN: – I wanted to create a printed magazine that was beautiful and diverse.
 The publication consists of art, poems, historic articles, essays, and lyrics.
 I wanted to show people that printed publications last forever.

 DT 500 MAG: – Bastian, what is Grand Prix about?

 BASTIAN: – My image is the world champion?
 The impregnable star who runs everything.
 But I also want to express the dark side of sound.
 The massive doubt in yourself that every person must have.
 You can wake up one day and feel unbeatable, and the next day, you feel miserable.
 How do you rise?
 History shows that everyone is in doubt for themselves once in a while.
 But I think this corrosive doubt mixed with your ambition of being an emperor is what you create something compelling out.

 “The music is a majestic, elegant march, but I still strive to make it shaking and vulnerable.
 It must sound important.”

 DT 500 MAG: – Your stage name is Grand Prix; why so?

 BASTIAN: – First of all, I find it beautiful.
-I like the letters and the articulation.
+I like letters and articulation.
 The meaning of the name is ‘the great price,’ and to win the highest prize of all must be the goal for everyone, whatever people want to do with their lives.
 Then there is the reference to sport.
 I enjoy watching cycling, which I think is the closest you get to showing the self-dissolving effort that is required to write your name into history.